casdoor/casdoor-website/docs/provider/captcha/aliyunCaptcha.md

 ## Applied in application

 Edit the application you want to configure in Casdoor.
-Sele d ddct the provider just added and click the button **Save**.
+Select the provider just added and click the button **Save**.

 ![Recaptcha provider app](/img/providers/captcha/aliyunCaptcha_provider_app.png)